ondevice/ondevice-demo/01_jessie_docker/README.md

 Ok, so our new device's ID is `hello.abcdef` (yours will be different. copy it somewhere, we'll need that later)

+Keep the device terminal running (the docker container will be destroyed as soon as you exit it - we've specified the `--rm` flag after all)

 ### on the client

+Open a new terminal on the client and install `ondevice` again (using the `install_deb.sh` line) if you haven't done so already

     $ ondevice ssh myuser@abcdef
     Password: